India's Rohingya refugee community fights deportation threat

 Kanchan Kunj is one of four Rohingya settlements in the city, and the oldest.
 The 50-odd homes there are all temporary structures, made with wooden planks, held down with bricks and covered in tarp.
 The structures last somewhere between two to four years, Salimullah said, though the community itself has been there since 2012.

-Flies swarm in front of Salimullah's shop, a wooden structure that stands on a patch of land off the banks of the Yamuna river at Delhi's city border.
+Flies swarm in front of Salimullah's shop, a wooden structure that stands on a patch of land off the banks of the Yamuna river in the city's hinterlands.
 They buzz and loop around his body, but he doesn't spend much time batting them away.

 When the news about the risk of deportation broke in August, Salimullah suddenly started getting visitors at his shop.
 Local political party representatives, activists, reporters -- people who wanted to find out more about him and his fellow Rohingya refugees after the minister's remarks.